 Here is a checklist of things to do to make your arrival in Oxford run smoothly, particularly if you are travelling from outside the United Kingdom.

 1. Return all forms to University and College: Including the University contract and all the documentation required in the email sent by the College in July.

 2. Check your Immigration documents: Make sure your Visa is in order.
-Pack in your hand luggage all documents for immigration including your acceptance letters from University and college, proofs of financial support, your college letter detailing your accommodation or proof of out-of-college housing (and don't forget your passport!)
+Pack in your hand luggage all documents for immigration including your acceptance letters from University and the College, proofs of financial support, and your College letter detailing your accommodation or proof of out-of-college housing (and don't forget your passport!).

 3. Check your finances: It can take several weeks to set up a bank account, so make sure you bring enough pounds sterling to cover your living expenses for the first few weeks.
 Also be prepared to pay your fees invoice, or 'battels' for the first term's College and University fees.
 If you are an international student, you may wish to begin the process of opening a bank account - ask your home bank if they have international partners.
 A letter of introducation to your chosen bank can be obtained from the Graduate Officer.

 4. Check your arrival date with Lincoln Let the college know the date you plan to arrive.
 International students, flying into Heathrow, should estimate between 3-4 hours between landing and arriving via bus at Gloucester Green.
 If arriving at Gatwick, estimate 4-5 hours.
 Information on traveling to Oxford is available on the University website.

 5. Register with the University: Complete the first part of registration by logging onto the student self-service site and verifying your details.
 The site opens 1 September.
 Login details will be sent to you by email once you have returned the University contract.

 Tips for packing: